rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ```

-^ It is this simple because the phone and the watch are paired somewhere below the application layer.
-No handshake, no auth, just open and go.
+^ -Talked about this in my blog

+^ -Simple, no handshake